 Male or female, young or older, everyone has pelvic floor muscles

-We specialise in diagnosing and treating pelvic floor issues
+We diagnose and treat pelvic floor issues

 Have a Pelvic Floor You Can Rely On

 No-one likes to talk about it, yet pelvic floor issues are some of the most common medical issues we face.

 In fact, it’s been estimated that 1.1 million Kiwis suffer from incontinence, while 1 in 4 men suffer from erectile dysfunction.

 While these issues are very common, they’re not ‘normal’:

 These issues are unlikely to get better by themselves, but the good news is that they can often be quickly and easily improved and, in many cases, cured completely.

 Pelvic floor problems can often be quickly and easily improved and, in many cases, cured completely.